Devanshhuuu/Git-Repository/README.md

     ans: when we need to convert the whole file back to untracked then we do git rm. otherwise to move betwwen staging and working area we do git restore

-13. git diff -> used to know the difference between two commited versions
+13. 'git diff' -> used to know the difference between two commited versions

 14. 'git commit -m"<your commit message>"' -> if we want to avoid opeing of the vimo/nano code editor for commit message